carloscastellanos/teaching/480/Spring 2025/workshops/workshop2.md

 ## Key Steps
 1. Generate the NFT Marker:
 - To do this, you will use the [NFT Marker Generator](https://carnaux.github.io/NFT-Marker-Creator/).
-- Use the AR.js marker generator tools to convert the Starbucks logo into a NFT marker files (.fset, .fset3, .iset)
+- Use the AR.js marker generator tools to convert the [Starbucks logo](https://upload.wikimedia.org/wikipedia/en/thumb/d/d3/Starbucks_Corporation_Logo_2011.svg/2022px-Starbucks_Corporation_Logo_2011.svg.png) into a NFT marker files (.fset, .fset3, .iset).
+Feel free to use any logo you like.
 - This part may take a while, just be patient.
 2. Host the marker files and assets:
 - Ensure the marker files are hosted on a web server or accessible via a relative/absolute URL.
 - The url to the marker files should point to folder contianing the maker files thmeselves.
 - Host the 3D model (GLTF/GLB) and other assets needed for the animation.
+(You can use any 3d animated model you like or simply use the one already linked in the code below)
 3. Code the Implmentation:
 - Use AR.js in and A-Frame to link the NFT marker to the 3D model.
 >[!NOTE]